ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

                                        S15, S18
 ~~~~

-   The PNCs should be capable of reporting to the MDSC which is the
+   The PNCs should be capable of reporting to the MDSC which, is the
    active transport entity, as defined in {{ITU-T_G.808.1}}, in the data
    plane.